 If equal to 0, indicates a VHT NDP PPDU for both RXVECTOR and TXVECTOR.

 If greater than 0 in the TXVECTOR, indicates the number of octets in the range 1 to 1 048 575 in the A-MPDU pre-EOF padding (see 9.12.2 (A-MPDU length limit rules)) carried in the PSDU.
-This parameter is used to determine the number of OFDM symbols in the Data field and, after being rounded up to a 4 octet boundary with the two LSBs removed, is placed in the VHT-SIG-B Length field.
+This parameter is used to determine the number of OFDM symbols in the Data field that do not appear after a subframe with 1 in the EOF subfield and, after being rounded up to a 4 octet boundary with the two LSBs removed, is placed in the VHT-SIG-B Length field.

 NOTE—The rounding up of the APEP_LENGTH parameter to a 4-octet word boundary could result in a value that is larger than the PSDU_LENGTH calculated using the equations in 22.4.3 (TXTIME and PSDU_LENGTH calculation).